Skip to content

 What do these great people have in common?

-Each of these great people were transferring their happiness in the name of knowledge and wisdom.
+Each of these great icons transferred their happiness in the name of knowledge and wisdom.

-By the way, if you know any other secrets of happiness, please share with others.
-Let’s make this world a little happier together.
+By the way, if you know any other secrets of happiness, please share with others around you.
+Let’s make this world a little bit more happier together.